medvertical/records/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language in English.
+Interface language: English (not German).
 App branding: Header should always show "Records" as the app name, not dynamic view names.
 Card design: Never use shadow hover effects on cards - no hover:shadow, shadow-, or transition-shadow classes on Card components.
+Icon animations: No icon rotation animation - no animate-spin classes on icons.
 Server management: Always sort servers alphabetically by name in the server connection modal.